aviwidgerson8/aviwidgerson8.github.io/output/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/hindu-november-2020-news-notes/index.md

 - [ ] SAFAR agency comes under which ministry ?
 - [ ] how does rainfall improve air quality of polluted delhi ?
 - [ ] What is PESO ? who is its authority & what are its functions ?
-- [ ]  #protected-areas : Dibru-Saikhowa National park ?
 - [ ] What is Scheduled Tribes & Other Forest Dwellers (Recognition of Forest Rights) Act, 2006 ?
 - [ ] What was SC order in 2019 regarding the evistion of million poeple across on forest rights claims ?
 - [ ] How different are Forest RIghts Act different from Community Rights & over common property resources ?
-- [ ]  #protected-areas : Nagarhole Tiger Reserve ?
 - [ ] What are the functions of Registrar-General of India ?
 What reports are published by it ?
-- [ ]  #data : the level of registration of births has increased to 89.3% in 2018 from 81.3% in 2009
 - [ ] What are the functions of Building Workers Welfare Board ?
 Who is its authority ?
 - [ ] What is BOCW cess ?
 - [ ] Are the electoral rolls same for all kinds of elections that happen at the same time, assembly, parliament, local etc. ?
 - [ ] What are the defects of First Past the Post System ?
 Ex: BSP got 20% votes but no seats
 - [ ] What is the latest judgement on bail rights ? accused can get bail if proble if not over in time, with 90days & 60days being the maximum number of detaining based on the offence
-- [ ]  #data : In 2019, 463M had diabetes worldwide with 80% from low & mid income countries, 70% of global deaths are due to non-communicable diseases
 - [ ] What is Article 293(1) ?
 - [ ] What are sovereign bonds ?
 What are masala bonds ?
 What is the difference ?
-- [ ]  #map : Ethiopia ?
-- [ ]  #map : Sudan ?
-- [ ]  #map : Eritrea ?
-- [ ]  #map : Gaza Strip ?
 - [ ] What does the term Hamas relate to ?
-- [ ]  #map : Cyprus ?
 - [ ] What is winter inversion ?

 ## 17th November 2020